turingschool/curriculum/source/projects/http_yeah_you_know_me.markdown

 Now let's react to the `path` that the user specifies:

-* If they request the root, aka `/`, respond with just the debug info from V1.
+* If they request the root, aka `/`, respond with just the debug info from Iteration 1.
 * If they request `/hello`, respond with "Hello, World!
 (0)" where the `0` increments each time the path is requested, but not when any other path is requested.
 * If they request `/datetime`, respond with today's date and time in this format: `11:07AM on Sunday, November 1, 2015`.
 * If they request `/shutdown`, respond with "Total Requests: 12" where `12` is the aggregate of all requests.
 It also causes the server to exit / stop serving requests.